 Frank Hamer was born in Ashton-under-Lyne on March 4, 1880.
-Educated at Manchester Grammaer, prior to the war he was a chartered accountant and a member of the Ashton-under-Lyne town council..
+Educated at Manchester Grammar, prior to the war he was a chartered accountant and a member of the Ashton-under-Lyne town council.

-Meanwhile, he was commissioned into the 3rd Volounteer Battalion Manchester Regiment on April 7, 1906.
-Subsequently transferring to the 9th Battalion Manchester Regiment maintaining his rank and seniority when the Battalion was formed on April 1, 1908.
-Three years later, on September 7, 1911 he was promoted to Captain.
+He was commissioned into the 3rd Volunteer Battalion Manchester Regiment on April 7, 1906 and the following year, on June 4, 1907, he married Winifred Elsie Mallalieu at Delph.
+After the Haldon reforms, he transferred to the 9th Battalion Manchester Regiment maintaining his rank and seniority when the Battalion was formed on April 1, 1908.
+On May 29, 1910 his first son, Reginald Hamer, was born and on December 7, 1911 he was promoted to Captain.
+His youngest son, Frank Mallalieu Hamer was born on September 17, 1913.

 He sailed with the Battalion to Egypt in September 1914 and served with them there throughout their training and preparation for action.
+While in Egypt he was able to take 10 days leave from December 10-24 along with Capt.
+Howorth.
 Landing in Gallipoli on May 9, 1915 he was the Officer Commanding “C” Company.

 He is also commemorated on: